Body jewelry materials: Acrylic (PMMA)

-Acrylic, sold as plexiglas or any of a variety of names, is a transparent plastic, in piercing mostly used for plugs and tapers.
+PMMA (poly methyl methacrylate) is a transparent plastic mostly used for plugs and tapers in piercings.
+It is also known as acrylic or acrylic glass, and goes by the trade names of Plexiglas and Perspex, among others.

-Due to the material's smoothness, it has been used for stretching.
-Many overenthusiastic wearers have damaged their holes with acrylic tapers.

-It is not a safe material for damaged or new piercings and can not be heat sterilized by autoclave as it can melt or discolor.
-Acrylics can emit carcinogenic toxins above 70 degrees Fahrenheit (21 °C), which normal body temperature is above.
-It is also a fragile material and can easily crack, craze or shard if dropped.
-Jewelry made of acrylic has a tendency to collect body fluids and skin parts in tiny pores and fissures.

-Acrylic can be a chemical irritant or allergen, resulting in Acrylic monomer dermatitis from the decomposition of methyl methacrylate.
+Due to acrylic's smoothness it has been used for stretching, although the use of acrylic tapers for rapid stretching can cause tissue trauma.
+Acrylic is unsuitable for new or irritated piercings because it cannot be steam sterilized and may degrade at temperatures well below normal body temperature.
+It is also fragile and can easily crack, craze, or shard if dropped, with a tendency to collect body fluids and skin parts in tiny pores and fissures.
+Acrylic can also be a chemical irritant or allergen, resulting in acrylic monomer dermatitis from the decomposition of methyl methacrylate.